pvaret/SunsetSettings/docs/source/usage.rst

 :meth:`~sunset.Settings.save()`.

-Alternatively, use either the :class:`~sunset.AutoSaver` or the :class:`~sunset.AutoLoader` context manager to automatically load and save your settings.
+Alternatively, use either the :class:`~sunset.AutoSaver` or the :class:`~sunset.AutoReloader` context manager to automatically load and save your settings.

-Which one you should use depends on how your users are expected to update settings: if that's by editing the settings file, to be loaded into your application, then use :class:`~sunset.AutoLoader`; if that's by making changes in the application's user interface, to be saved into the settings file, then use :class:`~sunset.AutoSaver`.
+Which one you should use depends on how your users are expected to update settings: if that's by editing the settings file, to be loaded into your application, then use :class:`~sunset.AutoReloader`; if that's by making changes in the application's user interface, to be saved into the settings file, then use :class:`~sunset.AutoSaver`.

-Note that :class:`~sunset.AutoLoader` automatically reloads your application's settings when the settings file is modified, and :class:`~sunset.AutoSaver` automatically saves them when they are updated from inside your application.
+Note that :class:`~sunset.AutoReloader` automatically reloads your application's settings when the settings file is modified, and :class:`~sunset.AutoSaver` automatically saves them when they are updated from inside your application.